Lead(II) acetate: Medical uses

 Lead(II) acetate solution was a commonly used folk remedy for sore nipples.
 In modern medicine, for a time, it was used as an astringent, in the form of Goulard's extract, and it has also been used to treat poison ivy.

 During the Lewis and Clark Expedition, on May 10, 1805, Captain Meriwether Lewis wrote that he used "sugar of lead" mixed with white vitriol and water as a treatment for sore eyes.

 In the 1850s, Mary Seacole applied lead(II) acetate, among other remedies, against an epidemic of cholera in Panama.

 Other historic uses

 Lead acetate was used in making of slow match during the Middle Ages.
 It was made by mixing vinegar with litharge, a natural form of lead(II) oxide.
 It was also used in chemical coloring of metals.

 Sugar of lead was a recommended agent added to linseed oil during heating to produce "boiled" linseed oil, the lead and heat acting to cause the oil to cure faster than raw linseed oil.

 Lead(II) acetate ("salt of Saturn") was used to synthesise acetone which was then known as "spirit of Saturn" for being made with the salt of Saturn and thought to be a lead compound in the 17th century.
+Sir Isaac Newton called it not "salt of Saturn" but "sugar of Saturn", Saccharum Saturnii, and used it to make a prism for his refractive experiments by pouring a solution of water and Saccharum Saturnii into a prism made of recycled mirror glass.